gn-jr/keyboards/GSH40/readme.md

 GSH 40 Keyboard
 ==============

-GSH40 is 40% ortholiner keyboard with RGB underglow
+GSH40 is 40% ortholiner keyboard with RGB underglow, base on TMK keyboard

 Pinout